-Then the Director wrote two e-mails-one to Harold Brodie, one to an e-mail account Ross had labeled "Mom & Dad" in his contact list.
-The e-mail to Brodie was more formal in its punctuation and sentence structure.
+in its punctuation and sentence structure.
 The e-mail to Mom & Dad was more colloquial.
 Each said the same thing: their dear Carter had been so traumatized by the events of the past week, he felt he needed two weeks in the Dominican Republic to recover.
-The Director scheduled the e-mails to be sent at precisely 5:59 P.M. and 6:01 P.M., to make it appear "Carter Ross" had dashed off the e-mails then gone straight to the airport.
+The Director scheduled the e-mails to be sent at precisely 5:59 P.M. and 6:01 P.M., to make it appear "Carter Ross" had dashed off the e-mails then gone when Ross didn't return, but he was less concerned about that.
+The authorities up here would locate Ross's car in long-term parking, check the airline manifold then conclude he had gotten on a plane for the Dominican Republic safe and sound.
+To the authorities down there, Carter Ross would be just one more American who went on vacation and decided, for what ever reason, not to come back.
+The Director didn't know submarine, they were never going to find him.